matthew-black/react-full-stack/README.md

 #### Auth is Much Less Abstract w/o Redux/Redux-Saga/Passport.

 * I chose to use cookies/sessions rather than JWT.
+  * `express-session` is a very straightforward and less abstract replacement for `passport`.
   * The top answer to this question is why I went with cookies/sessions:
     * https://stackoverflow.com/questions/69002252/jwt-token-based-authentication-vs-session-cookies-best-usage
 * I'd be very excited to teach about what happens inside `sessionMiddleware.cjs`, especially getting students to understand the importance of  the `sameSite: true, httpOnly: true` cookie options.
 (This feels just as important as teaching about password hashing.)